5 Creative Alternatives to New Year’s Resolutions

 5. Don’t do anything at all.

-As moms, we put so much pressure on ourselves to do our best throughout the year.
-Why add more pressure just because it’s a new calendar year?
-I relate to this Kansas City Mom contributor, who makes a great point when she says, “I don’t know about you, but expectations I place on myself are additionally difficult because I can be really hard on myself.
-If you’re in a mental space similar to mine, please do yourself a kindness and don’t set specific expectations to meet as we begin this new year.”
+Sometimes, the best thing you can do is nothing.
+That’s right—no resolutions, no big changes, no added expectations.
+Take the time to simply be.
+As this Kansas City Mom contributor wisely shares, “I don’t know about you, but expectations I place on myself are additionally difficult because I can be really hard on myself.
+If you’re in a mental space similar to mine, do yourself a kindness and don’t set specific expectations as we begin this new year.”